Lido 14: Design

 The Lido 14 is a recreational sailboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, with gold-colored anodized aluminum spars and a loose-footed mainsail.
 The hull features a spooned plumb stem, a near-vertical transom, a transom-hung rudder controlled by a tiller and a retractable centerboard that is raised with stainless steel straps.
 Both the rudder and centerboard are made from foam-cored fiberglass.
 It displaces 310 lb and has positive flotation under the seats and in the bow compartment.

 In 1995 the boat was redesigned with a new two-piece mold to simplify construction, plus many other changes.

 The boat has a draft of 4.25 ft with the centerboard extended and 5 in with it retracted, allowing beaching or ground transportation on a trailer.

 For sailing the design is equipped with a 2:1 mechanical advantage outhaul and a boom vang.
-The jib has a padded eye for a whisker pole, which is a factory option, along with hiking straps.
+The jib has a pad eye for a whisker pole, which is a factory option, along with hiking straps.

-The design as used as a one-design racer and has a Portsmouth Yardstick racing average handicap of 99.6.
+The design is used as a one-design racer and has a Portsmouth Yardstick racing average handicap of 99.6.
 It has a large cockpit that can accommodate six adults, but it is raced with a crew of two sailors.

 Operational history

-In a 1994 review Richard Sherwood described the boat as a "child’s boat, racer and sailer.
+In a 1994 review Richard Sherwood described the boat as a "child's boat, racer and sailer.
 The Lido 14 evolved from the earlier Lehman 14 via a rather complete redesign including sheer, seats, foredeck, and sail plan.
 The cockpit length allows for six adults on full-length seats.
 The seats, with a bow compartment, provide flotation.
 Only limited modifications are allowed for racing, as the intention is to keep Lido a simple, limited boat."